alexandrac1420/Microframeworks_WEB/README.md

 ### Overview

-The Web Framework is designed to handle concurrent HTTP client requests using a thread pool.
-It supports serving static files and processing REST API requests.
+The Web Framework is designed to handle HTTP client requests, serve static files, and process REST API requests efficiently.
+The architecture enables seamless interaction between the client, the browser, and the backend server.

 ### Components

-#### 1. **SimpleWebServer**
+#### 1. **Client**
-   - **Role**: Initializes a `ServerSocket` and listens for incoming client connections.
-Uses a thread pool (`ExecutorService`) for concurrent request handling.
+   - **Role**: Represents the end-user who interacts with the application through a web browser.
    - **Responsibilities**:
-     - Accept incoming client connections.
-     - Delegate the handling of each client connection to a `ClientHandler`.
-     - Manage the lifecycle of the server, including startup and shutdown.
+     - Send HTTP requests via the browser to the server.
+     - Receive and display HTTP responses, including web pages and API results.

-#### 2. **ClientHandler**
+#### 2. **Browser**
-   - **Role**: Processes individual client requests in separate threads.
+   - **Role**: Serves as the interface through which the client interacts with the web server.
+   - **Components**:
+     - **index.html**: The main HTML file that structures the web content.
+     - **style.css**: The CSS file that styles the content.
+     - **script.js**: The JavaScript file that adds interactivity.
+     - **image.png**: Example of an image that can be displayed on the page.
    - **Responsibilities**:
-     - Parse HTTP requests.
+     - Load and render the web content (HTML, CSS, JS, images).
-     - Serve static files or handle REST API requests.
+     - Send requests for static files or REST API calls to the backend server.
-     - Send HTTP responses, including error handling.
-     - Close client socket after processing.

-#### 3. **Request**
+#### 3. **Backend Server**
+   - **Role**: Processes client requests and serves the appropriate content or API responses.
+   - **Components**:
+     - **SimpleWebServer**: The core server class that manages HTTP requests and delegates tasks to appropriate handlers.
-   - **Role**: Represents HTTP requests.
-Parses and stores request data.
+     - **Request**: Represents and parses HTTP requests from the client.
+     - **Response**: Constructs and sends HTTP responses to the client.
+     - **RestService**: Abstract class/interface for handling RESTful API requests.
+     - **HelloService**: Concrete implementation of `RestService` that processes requests to the `/hello` endpoint.
    - **Responsibilities**:
-     - Store HTTP method, URI, headers, and body.
-     - Provide methods to access request data.

-#### 4. **Response**
-   - **Role**: Represents HTTP responses.
-Constructs and sends responses to clients.
-   - **Responsibilities**:
-     - Set HTTP status code, headers, and body.
+     - Accept and parse incoming HTTP requests.
-     - Send response data to the client.
+     - Serve static files (HTML, CSS, JS, images) to the client.

-#### 5. **RestService**
-   - **Role**: Abstract class/interface for REST API services.
-   - **Responsibilities**:
-     - Define structure for handling REST requests.
-     - Provide methods for generating responses.

-#### 6. **HelloService**
-   - **Role**: Concrete implementation of `RestService` for the `/hello` endpoint.
-   - **Responsibilities**:
-     - Handle `/hello` requests and respond with a greeting.
+     - Process REST API requests and return dynamic content.
+     - Manage the lifecycle of client connections and ensure proper resource allocation.

 ### Interaction Flow

-1. **Server Initialization**: The `SimpleWebServer` starts and initializes a `ServerSocket` on port 8080.
-It also sets up a thread pool with a fixed number of threads.
+1. **Server Initialization**:
+   - The `SimpleWebServer` starts, initializing the necessary components to handle client requests.
+The server listens on port 8080, waiting for incoming connections.

 2. **Request Handling**:
-   - When a client sends an HTTP request, the server accepts the connection and creates a new `ClientHandler` instance.
+   - The client accesses the web application via the browser, which sends an HTTP request to the `SimpleWebServer`.
-   - The `ClientHandler` reads the request, determines whether it’s a request for a static file or a REST-like API request, and processes it accordingly.
+   - For static files, the server retrieves the requested file (e.g., `index.html`) and sends it back to the browser.
+   - For REST API requests, the server uses the `RestService` to process the request.
+The `HelloService` handles requests to the `/hello` endpoint.
+     - In `index.html`, users can input their names, and the server will respond with a personalized greeting in JSON and plain text.
+     - POST requests are also supported, where the server responds with a message like "Post received: Jose Mario."

+3. **Concurrency**:
+   - The server is capable of handling multiple requests simultaneously, ensuring that several clients can interact with the server without delay.

+4. **Response**:
-   - The appropriate response (file content, JSON response, or an error message) is sent back to the client.
+   - The server constructs the appropriate HTTP response using the `Response` class and sends it back to the client, completing the interaction.

-3. **Concurrency**: Multiple client requests are handled concurrently by the thread pool, allowing the server to efficiently manage several connections at the same time.
+5. **Shutdown**:

-4. **Shutdown**: When the server needs to be stopped, it gracefully shuts down the thread pool and closes the server socket.
+   - When required, the server can be gracefully shut down, closing all connections and freeing resources.

+This architecture ensures that both static content and dynamic RESTful services are effectively managed and delivered to the client.